No Resident Should have Bed Sores from Nursing Home Neglect

 Bed Sores along the Spine

-Bed Sores on the Tailbone
+Bed Sores along the Tailbone

 Bed Sores on the Shoulder Blades